-Tony Phan • almost 8 years ago
+Tony Phan • about 10 years ago

 I understand, according to submission guidelines, when 2 submissions share the same solution, then the earliest submission wins.
 However, reading through the submissions, many share the same theory but that doesn't mean the same solution.
 For example, I see many solutions call for a secure caller ID but different approaches to achieving the result.
 Just because you submit a similar solution theory doesn't mean you're the first to come up with such a solution.
 In other words, you may have came up with the idea of a secure caller ID, even the first to post, but if your solution is to enforce all providers to secure their caller ID, then it's not a viable solution and it doesn't beat a solution that was posted on the deadline with the same solution theory but different approach.